makai410/makai410.github.io/content/posts/gsoc-25-final.md

 ### Refactoring the crates structure
 The previous crate structure is the main blocker for publishing.
 For context, there were two crates in the Rust compiler: `stable_mir` and `rustc_smir`.
 We intend to invert the dependency between them, making `rustc_smir` completely agnostic of `stable_mir`.
 For the full background and the reasons why we want to do that, please refer to [this proposal](https://hackmd.io/@celinaval/H1lJBGse0) for more details.
 Here I'd like to directly walk through the PRs related to this work.

-Firstly, given that our ulitmate goal is to reverse the dependency order, which should be accomplished with a sequence of PRs, we have to figure out the strategy to resolve the circular dependency that would occur during the development process.
+Firstly, given that our goal is to reverse the dependency order, which requires a sequence of PRs, we had to figure out a strategy to resolve the circular dependency that would arise during development.
 For some reason the word "parasitism" came to mind: what if we make `stable_mir` parasitic on `rustc_smir`?
 Therefore:
 - [rust-lang/rust#139319](https://github.com/rust-lang/rust/pull/139319)
 This PR moved `stable_mir` into the `rustc_smir` crate as a module, which was a temporary tweak to resolve the [circular dependency](https://en.wikipedia.org/wiki/Circular_dependency) that would arise if we directly invert the dependency order between `rustc_smir` and `stable_mir`.